Interview Tips for Maintaining Body Posture During the Interview

 Gestures in body language

-a gesture can be defined as a non-verbal communication through body actions which are primarily used to either support our speech or to replace it.
+a gesture can be defined as a non-verbal communication through body actions that are primarily used to either support our speech or to replace it.
 Gestures include the movement of body, hand or face and they are quite common in all our activities.
 For instance, when we want to say no to the interviewer, we move our head from right to left and vice versa.
 Sometimes we convey our feelings properly through gestures, and not speech (such as nodding to agree!).

 Handshakes in body language

 it is surprising to see how our routine activities have a lot of hidden signs of a particular kind of body language.
-The way we shake hands with the interviewer or a group discussion panelists.
+The way we shake hands with the interviewer or group discussion panelists.
 It is the best welcoming or introductory ritual.
 Handshakes aren’t identical and tend to differ from person to person.
 A self-confident person will always give you a firm grasp of their hand while a nervous person will not grasp your hand firmly.

 Breathing in body language